Pure Food and Drug Act

-The Pure Food and Drug Act of 1906, also known as Dr. Wiley's Law, was the first of a series of significant consumer protection laws which was enacted by Congress in the 20th century and led to the creation of the Food and Drug Administration.
-Its main purpose was to ban foreign and interstate traffic in adulterated or mislabeled food and drug products, and it directed the U.S. Bureau of Chemistry to inspect products and refer offenders to prosecutors.
+The Pure Food and Drug Act of 1906 was the first of a series of significant consumer protection laws enacted by the United States Congress, and led to the creation of the Food and Drug Administration (FDA).
+Its main purpose was to ban foreign and interstate traffic in adulterated or mislabeled food and drug products, and it directed the US Department of Agriculture's (USDA) Bureau of Chemistry to inspect products and refer offenders to prosecutors.
 It required that active ingredients be placed on the label of a drug's packaging and that drugs could not fall below purity levels established by the United States Pharmacopeia or the National Formulary.
+This law is also known as the Wiley Act and Dr. Wiley's Law for USDA Chief Chemist Harvey Washington Wiley's advocacy for its passage.

-In the late 1800s, the quality of food in the United States decreased significantly as populations moved to cities and the time from farm to market increased.
-Many food producers turned to using dangerous preservatives, even formaldehyde, to keep food fresh.
-Simultaneously, the quality of medicine was abysmal.
-Quack medicine was frequent, and many drugs were addictive or dangerous without actually providing a curative effect.
+In the late 1800s, the quality of food in the US decreased significantly as populations moved to cities and the time from farm to market increased.
+Many food producers turned to using dangerous preservatives, including formaldehyde, to keep food appearing fresh.
+Simultaneously, the quality of medicine was appalling.
+Quack medicine was common, and many drugs were addictive or dangerous without actually providing a curative effect.
 Opium and alcohol were chief ingredients, even in infant medicines.
-The work of muckraking journalists exposed the horrific practices of both industries and caused public outcry.
+The work of muckraking journalists exposed the practices of food and drug industries and caused public outcry.

 Foremost among such exposés was The Jungle by Upton Sinclair, published the same year as the act.
-With its graphic and revolting descriptions of unsanitary conditions and unscrupulous practices rampant in the meatpacking industry, it was an inspirational piece that kept the public's attention on the important issue of unhygienic meat processing plants.
-Sinclair quipped, "I aimed at the public's heart and by accident I hit it in the stomach," as outraged readers demanded and got the Pure Food and Drug Act, as well as the 1906 Federal Meat Inspection Act.
+With its graphic and revolting descriptions of unsanitary conditions and unscrupulous practices rampant in the meat-packing industry, it kept the public's attention on the extreme unhygienic conditions in meat processing plants.
+Sinclair quipped, "I aimed at the public's heart and by accident I hit it in the stomach," as an outraged public demanded government action, resulting in the Pure Food and Drug Act and the Federal Meat Inspection Act of 1906.